 juicefs mount --cache-dir ~/jfscache redis://127.0.0.1:6379/1 /mnt/myjfs

-If you have higher requirements for file read performance, you can set the cache to the RAM disk.
-For Linux systems, the
+If a higher file read performance is required, you can set up the cache into the RAM disk.
+For Linux systems, check the

 $ df -Th | grep tmpfs